Residency Interviews will be held virtually on Saturday, January 13, 2024

 Thank you for your interest in the Boston University Medical Center Orthopaedic Surgery Residency Program.
 All applicants must be scheduled to graduate from an accredited U.S. Medical School or equivalent thereof by May/June.
 All applicants must apply through the Electronic Residency Application Service (ERAS).
 The Program does not require any additional information nor will we accept any information outside of the ERAS requirements.
 For more information on ERAS please visit www.aamc.org.

-The Boston University Medical Center Orthopaedic Surgery Residency Training Program is fully accredited by the ACGME and the RRC.
+The Boston University Medical Center Orthopaedic Surgery Residency Training Program is fully accredited by the ACGME.
 The program consists of one year of General Surgery, commencing in June, followed by four years’ of training in Orthopaedic Surgery.

 - An official medical school transcript

 - Three letters of recommendation minimum (preferably from Orthopaedic Surgeons).
-Additional letters are accepted
+Additional letters are accepted.
+We accept both LOR’s and the standard AOA letter.

 - Personal statement